shangril/crero/README.md

 activatechat.txt

 Can be 0 or 1.
 If set to 0, no online chat.
 If set to 1, a chatroom with geolocation features will be available for visitors.
-Make sure that the ./htaccess denial directive of the ./network/*/ subdirectories are working : d/ e/ f/ and eventually
+Make sure that the ./htaccess denial directive of the ./network/*/ subdirectories are working : Sensitive data such as geolocation may be exposed if the .htaccess directives are not working !
+Make sure it works with your setup before actvating the chat.
-<domain name>/d /e and /f must not be reachable when pointing a browser to yourserver/network/<domain name>/d /e and /f and
-yourserver/network/d /e and /f

 clewnapiurl.txt